-Having durable components: wide and knobby tires, suspensions means that MTBs are quite heavy and have higher rolling resistance compared to road bikes.
+Having durable components: wide and knobby tires, and suspensions means that MTBs are quite heavy and have higher rolling resistance compared to road bikes.
 Because of this and because of the lack of high gearing it’s harder to reach and maintain high speeds on a MTB than on a road bike.

 Another important aspect to consider if you want to choose a MTB for your commute is that they don’t have mounting points, so you can’t mount fenders/mudguards or a rear bike rack (and therefore panniers) on the bike.
 This results in a very different riding experience, and it can make commuting in all weather conditions uncomfortable.
-Of course, you can still carry your stuff in a backpack, and there are plenty of purpose made backpacks for cyclists that can hold plenty of gear.
+Of course, you can still carry your stuff in a backpack, and there are plenty of purpose-made backpacks for cyclists that can hold plenty of gear.

-There is a solution to use panniers on hardtail MTBs by using a seatpost mounted rear rack just like this one I wrote about in another article.
+There is a solution to use panniers on hardtail MTBs by using a seatpost-mounted rear rack just like this one I wrote about in another article.
 You can certainly find some kind of provisional fenders too.
 They provide some protection from the grime splashing up, although likely not perfect.

 On uphill rides a front suspension fork can further slow you down because it absorbs some energy.
 You notice the energy loss as the front of the bike moves up and down at the pedal strokes.

-The suspension maintenance might be more costly and time consuming, as they require regular maintenance especially if you ride a lot on terrains where grime can penetrate the bearings.
+The suspension maintenance might be more costly and time-consuming, as they require regular maintenance especially if you ride a lot on terrains where grime can penetrate the bearings.

 If your commute to work involves long segments of gravel roads, dirt, or slippery cycling paths, then you will be best suited to a mountain bike.
 You will appreciate the low gears and comfortable riding position.

 - Heftier components and the frame are designed to handle more abuse